AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/developer-tools.md

   Use the `--select` argument with the `run` command to deploy the mesh artifact in the selected workspace without rebuilding it.

-### Keyboard shortcuts

-Once your mesh is running, you can use the following keyboard shortcuts in the CLI:

-- `b` - Opens the local GraphQL server in your default browser.
-- `d` - Opens developer tools in your default browser.
-- `l` - Launches Cloudflare, allowing you to deploy to production if you have appropriate permissions.
-- `c` - Clears the contents of the console.
-- `x` - Exits the local environment.

 ### Local development files

 The `aio api-mesh:init` command creates the following files locally: